To help you develop your remote teaching plan we’ve combined all the feedback and recommendations from schools using Oak into three stages:

-- How will you deliver your online lessons - live or pre-record or a blend?
+- How will you deliver your online lessons - live or prerecorded or a blend?
 Consider your workload versus the resources already available, and consider how easy it is for your pupils to join you live.
 Personalising Oak’s resources has proved successful for a number of schools helping to reduce teacher workload whilst making sure students stay connected with their key adults.

 Map your curriculum against Oak’s online lessons

 When you’re deciding how to teach your pupils, both in the case of individual students or teachers isolating, or in case full bubbles are sent home, Oak’s resources can be a useful tool.
-Consider how you will manage to teach the same lesson to pupils in the classroom and to pupils at home so there’s continuity and consistency.:
+Students in specialist settings may be following a very bespoke curriculum so consider how Oak’s resources align with and add to your own school offer.

 - Map your lessons against Oak’s resources to see where you have an online option for pupils at home - you can search by topic as useful content might be covered in another subject area.
 Also see: How to download a subject curriculum